How To Move A Double Wide Mobile Home – Full Breakdown Instructions.

 Keep these come-alongs and chains in place but keep the chains slightly loose for now.

-Split The Home Using A 3-Point Roller System.
+Split The Home Using A 3 Point Roller System.

-Make sure that the rollers are set up flat and level and that both are perpendicular to their beams.
+Make sure that the rollers are set up flat and level and both are perpendicular to their beams.
 The roller pans should be installed on top of several 2 x 8s in order to spread the load.

 Assemble the rollers and use the roller jack to raise the inside beam of the home.
 Turn the Stinger on the hitch roller to raise the front of the house.
-The home needs to be raised only sufficiently to clear the pier blocks which should now be down stacked.
+The home needs to be raised only sufficient to clear the pier blocks which should now be down stacked.

 The inside of the house should now be off of the inside supporting piers.